New Life for Old Garden Tools

 Jig-a-Loo is a silicone-based lubricant spray that goes on clear and dries fast.
 It has a sharp unpleasant solvent-type odour when you first spray it, but that goes away almost immediately.
 Use it to loosen rusted-together nuts and bolts, fix squeaky doors and sticky locks, lubricate the moving parts of things (like the sliding window in my back door, or the handles of my ancient garden shears) so they move more smoothly and easily…

-In short, it’s a great substitute for a spray can of WD-40, the home handyman’s traditional all-purpose lubricant.
+In short, it’s a great substitute for a spray can of WD-40, the home handyman’s traditional all-purpose lube.
 But Jig-a-Loo doesn’t have any grease or oil, so it’s not going to add to your cleaning problems.
 And you can use it on leather, wood, metal, and most plastics and fabric.
 Oh, and it repells water, too — if they could train the little orange can to put itself away in the cupboard when I’m done with it, that would be perfect.

 1. it is cheap, and